LynnHajjHassan/3DCoding-Journey/README.md

 # 3D Coding Journey 🚀🎨
 This repository documents my journey in learning how to create and manipulate 3D objects through code.
+Currently, I have uploaded the Table Lamp!
+Stay tuned for more.

 ## 📌 What's Inside?
 - 3D models (`.obj`, textures, sounds)